Chapter 3Infectious Diseases Related To Travel

 - Documented physician-diagnosed measles

-People traveling abroad, including people traveling to industrialized countries, who do not have evidence of measles immunity should be up to date on their MCV vaccination before departure.
 Measles vaccine contains live, attenuated measles virus.
-In the United States, it is available only in combination formulations, such as measles-mumps-rubella (MMR) and measles-mumps-rubella-varicella (MMRV).
+In the United States, it is available only in combination formulations, such as measles-mumps-rubella (MMR) and measles-mumps-rubella-varicella (MMRV) vaccine.
 MMRV vaccine is licensed for children aged 12 months to 12 years and may be used in place of MMR vaccine if vaccination for measles, mumps, rubella, and varicella is needed.
-However, compared with use of separate MMR and varicella vaccines at the same visit, use of MMRV vaccine is associated with a higher risk for fever and febrile seizures.

-- Infants aged 6–11 months should have at least 1 MCV dose.
+- Infants aged 6–11 months should receive 1 MCV dose.
 Infants vaccinated before age 12 months must be revaccinated on or after the first birthday with 2 doses of MCV separated by ≥28 days.
 MMRV is not licensed for children aged <12 months.

-- Preschool children aged ≥12 months should have 2 MCV doses separated by ≥28 days.
+- Preschool and school-age children (aged ≥12 months) should be given 2 MCV doses separated by ≥28 days.

-- Adults born in or after 1957 should have 2 MCV doses separated by ≥28 days.
+- Adults born in or after 1957 should be given 2 MCV doses separated by ≥28 days.

-MCV and immune globulin (IG) are effective as postexposure prophylaxis.
-MCV, if administered within 72 hours after initial exposure, may provide some protection.
+MCV and immune globulin (IG) may be effective as postexposure prophylaxis.
+MCV, if administered within 72 hours after initial exposure to measles virus, may provide some protection.
 If the exposure does not result in infection, the vaccine should induce protection against subsequent measles virus infection.
 IG can be used to prevent or mitigate measles in a susceptible person when administered within 6 days of exposure.
 However, any immunity conferred is temporary unless modified or typical measles occurs, and the person should receive MCV 5–6 months after IG administration.

 Vaccine Safety and Adverse Reactions